-\ Values before an operation are not always available in the log and therefore these functions may return Null.
+- Values before an operation are not always available in the log and therefore these functions may return Null. - These functions are rarely used.

 Note: Depending on the event function you are using, source or target record objects may not be available.
 Check the parameters for the event to see which objects you can use.